wxyang007/UGS_iguide2024/README.md

 # Urban Green Space Extraction
 A repository for team 2 I-GUIDE summer school 2024

 This project aims to leverage machine learning algorithms to advance our understanding on the relationship between urban green spaces and heat stress in Southeastern US cities.
-This repository hosts scripts to extract urban green space via image segmentation as a first step of the project.
+This repository hosts scripts to extract urban green space via image classification as a first step of the project.

 <b>Team leader</b>: Dr. Elie Alhajjar